Federation of Dutch Trade Unions

+The Federation of Dutch Trade Unions (Federatie Nederlandse Vakbeweging, FNV) is a national trade union centre in the Netherlands.
+The FNV is a significant player in the field of work and income.
+The trade union consists of a central federation, complemented by several sectoral unions representing specific professional groups and sectors.
+The FNV aims to safeguard the interests of employees, promote fair labor conditions, and protect workers' rights at the national level.

 History

 The FNV was founded in 1976 from the merger of the Dutch Catholic Trade Union Federation (NKV) and the social-democratic Dutch Confederation of Trade Unions (NVV).
 The Protestant Christian National Trade Union Federation (CNV) originally also participated in the talks, but it refused to fully merge into a new union.
 The federation was founded because of declining membership, due to depillarisation and increasing political polarisation between left and right.
 The first president of the FNV was Wim Kok, who had been chair of NVV since 1973.
 He remained its leader until 1986, when he entered parliament for the Dutch Labour Party.
 The NKV and the NVV dissolved themselves into the FNV at the start of 1982.

 The FNV was crucial in the economic recovery in the Netherlands during the 1980s.
 It supported the so-called Wassenaar Agreement, where employee accepted lower wages in exchange for more employment.
 During the 1990s the FNV came into a heavy conflict over reforms of the WAO, the disabled act, with the cabinet Lubbers-III, in which the party's former chair, Kok, was vice-prime minister.
 The proposals were consequently dropped.

 In the 2000s the FNV came into conflict with the Second Balkenende cabinet over the AOW, the old aged act, and the WAO, the disabilities act.
 A huge protest was organized in Amsterdam in 2004.
 The FNV became a leading member in "Keer het Tij" (Turn the Tide) an alliance of social organizations that opposed the cabinet and became involved in organizing the Dutch Social Forum, the Dutch branch of the World Social Forum in 2004 and 2006.

 In 2012 the FNV almost split due to a conflict between the more radical wing and the moderates on the issue of pensions.
 The split was averted, but led to a complete overhaul of the organizational model of the FNV.
 In late 2014, the largest three affiliates of the FNV, the Allied Union, Construction and Wood Union, and Abvakabo, dissolved into the federation.